iTween Parameter Code Hinting

 thanks a lot for this script, it seems to be very useful!

-I program in javascript and I have put the script in the Plugins folder, inside Helper Classes subfolder.
+my problem is that i can´t make it works I program in javascript and I have put the script in the Plugins folder, inside Helper Classes subfolder.

 I should put it in other folfer?